 Due to poor osteoid mineralization, several complications can occur if osteomalacia is left untreated.
 Insufficiency fractures, also known as Looser zones, can present as bone pain and occur with little or no trauma.
 They are typically bilateral, perpendicular to the cortex, and usually involve the femoral neck, pubic and ischial rami.
 Reports also exist of Looser zones in the ribs, scapulae, and clavicles.
 Spinal compression fractures are less common and are usually associated with osteoporosis.
 Researchers have also reported kyphoscoliosis in long-standing osteomalacia.

 Deterrence and Patient Education

-Certain populations are at greater risk for developing osteomalacia, and the following factors require evaluation:
+Certain populations are at greater risk for developing osteomalacia, and the following factors require attention and evaluation:

 Decreased sunlight to skin exposure

 Renal or hepatic disease

 Although there is insufficient data to recommend obtaining serum 25(OH)D levels in asymptomatic patients, clinicians should be aware of these factors that may put their patients at risk.
 It is important to educate patients about these risks and, if possible, how to make tolerable lifestyle changes.
 In patients who come from more conservative cultures, a vitamin D deficient diet and inadequate direct sunlight exposure may get overlooked by clinicians.
 Foods with the highest content of naturally occurring vitamin D are usually meat or fish-based.
 Since patients with vegetarian diets will not consume these foods, it is important to educate them on alternative sources of vitamin D enriched nutrition.
 These include fortified milk, yogurt, cheese, orange juice, bread, and UVB enhanced mushrooms.
 The biological significance of consuming these foods requires further assessment.